LoganRan625/random_projects/README.md

 # random_projects

-**Random Projects and Tutorials** these projects range from testing ideas and copying simple tutorials with little changes to med scale projects in...
+**Random Projects and Tutorials** these projects range from testing ideas and simple tutorials with little changes to med scale projects in...
 **Assembly**
 **Python**